 Giristroula takes the earplugs out of our Great Western Rail provided travel kit.

-“This was just the most terrible idea.
+“This was just a terrible idea.
 Why did we ever come up with it?”
 I say as I shovel my head under the sheets and the train sits on, growling somewhere in dark western England.